I remember the first anxiety attack I ever had.

 1. I stopped affirming anxiety over my life

-I know you’re supposed to save the gold till last but if you only read one tip I want it to be this – hence why it’s first.
+I know you’re supposed to save the gold till last but if you only read one tip I want it to be this.
 This is the best thing I ever did for myself.

 I stopped talking about ‘my’ anxiety.